Menu

 Provider Access Statement

-The most immediate requirement is for all schools to have a policy for 'Provider Access' that sets out the arrangements for managing the access of providers to students at the school for the purposes of giving them information about the provider’s education or training offer.
-This can be found in the links at the bottom of the page.
+Provider Access arrangments set out the protocol for managing the access of providers to students at the school for the purposes of giving them information about the provider’s education or training offer.
+Details can be found in the links at the bottom of the page.

-Your Careers Entitlement
+Student Careers Entitlement

 As a Rubicon student your careers programme is based around the government's Gatsby Benchmarks: